Extension of unimodular gravity and the cosmological constant: Cosmology: Basic model

 Before we turn to the numerical evaluation of the ODEs \eqref{eq:dimensionless-ODEs}, we need to address the delicate issue of boundary conditions.
 We are concerned with three functions: $a(\tau)$, $r(\tau)$, and $r_{\chi}(\tau)$.
 The corresponding function space is vast and we will seek guidance from the analytic solution obtained in Sec.~\ref{subsec:Analytic-solution-wchi-onethird}.

-So, we will start out at an arbitrary coordinate time $\tau_\text{bcs}$ and obtain boundary conditions on the three functions by considering small perturbations of the analytic solution as given by \eqref{eq:functions-analytic-sol}, \eqref{eq:rhat-analytic-sol}, and \eqref{eq:constants-analytic-sol}, for $\alpha=1$.
+So, we will start out at an arbitrary coordinate time $\tau_\text{bcs} > 0$ and obtain boundary conditions on the three functions by considering small perturbations of the analytic solution as given by \eqref{eq:functions-analytic-sol}, \eqref{eq:rhat-analytic-sol}, and \eqref{eq:constants-analytic-sol}, for $\alpha=1$.
 There are two kinds of perturbations, those that do not change $r_\text{vac}(\tau_\text{bcs})=0$ to leading order and those that do (let us call the first kind ``mild'' and the second kind ``dangerous'').
-We have two types of perturbations in the first category [keeping $r_\text{vac}(\tau_\text{bcs}) \approx 0$] and one type of perturbations in the second category [making $r_\text{vac}(\tau_\text{bcs})$ nonzero].
+We have two types of perturbations in the first category [keeping $r_\text{vac}(\tau_\text{bcs}) \approx 0$] and one type of perturbations in the second category [making $r_\text{vac}(\tau_\text{bcs})$ nonzero to leading order in the perturbation].